pu luong nature reserve pu luong nature reserve

 Pu Luong Nature Reserve covers over 17,000 hectares of limestone mountains, jungle and terraced rice fields in Thanh Hoa Province, just southwest of the Mai Chau Valley.
 The reserve was established to protect some of northern Vietnam’s last remaining primary forest and its rare wildlife, including the endangered Delacour’s langur.

 What makes Pu Luong special for visitors is the combination of stunning scenery with genuine remoteness.
 The rice terraces here rival Sapa’s in beauty but see a fraction of the visitors.
-The valleys are dotted with traditional Thai and Muong minority villages connected by footpaths that wind through bamboo forest and along streams lined with iconic bamboo water wheels — handmade irrigation devices unique to this area.
+The valleys are dotted with traditional Black Thai and Muong minority villages connected by footpaths that wind through bamboo forest and along streams lined with iconic bamboo water wheels — handmade irrigation devices unique to this area.
+This is culturally distinct from the White Thai communities found down on the Mai Chau valley floor.

 Bamboo water wheels

 The con nước (water wheels) are one of Pu Luong’s most distinctive sights.
-Built entirely from bamboo, these wheels are turned by the flow of the streams and lift water up to irrigate the terraced rice fields above.
-They are found throughout the reserve and are incredibly photogenic.
+Built largely from bamboo, these wheels are turned by the flow of the streams and lift water up to irrigate the terraced rice fields above.
+Bamboo paddles catch the current, bamboo scoops lift the water, and bamboo troughs guide it out into small irrigation channels feeding the fields uphill.

 Best time to visit